-Leaula Theresa Asiata Tofilau Raymond Voigt Leota Lene Leota Selesele Uili Amani Saena Penaia Talalafai Toma Amosa Maatafa Faatino Utumapu Reserves - Rev. Misiperetiso Ivara, Maria Caroline Kovati, Fialupe Uelese
+Leaula Theresa Asiata Tofilau Raymond Voigt Leota Lene Leota Selesele Uili Amani Saena Penaia Talalafai Toma Amosa

+Maatafa Faatino Utumapu

+Reserves - Rev. Misiperetiso Ivara, Maria Caroline Kovati, Fialupe Uelese.

-Nearly 60 representatives from CSO organisations attended the Annual General Meeting.
+Nearly 60 representatives from CSOs attended the AGM.
 The members who attended endorsed the financial report submitted by SUNGO management and the final audited Annual Accounts.
 Members felt that the goals of Governance and Management, Communication, and Institutional Strengthening were being achieved.
 However, some members felt more work was needed in the areas of Policy & Advocacy, and Research.

 A working retreat for the newly elected EC and SUNGO staff was held 6-7 March 2020 at St Therese Leauva'a.
-The key aims of the retreat were to orientate the new Executive Council members (a) to SUNGO's role and responsibilities to its member organisations, and (b) to the EC's role and responsibilities in relation to governance and leadership in achieving SUNGO's goals and objectives.
+The key aims of the retreat were to orientate the new Executive Council members (a) to SUNGO's role and responsibilities to its member organizations, and (b) to the EC's role and responsibilities in relation to governance and leadership in achieving SUNGO's goals and objectives.

 As part of the retreat, the Strategic Plan, Constitution and Governing Policy of SUNGO were discussed and reviewed.
-In addition, monthly Executive Council (EC) meetings were scheduled for every second Friday of each month if there was a quorum.
+In addition, monthly EC meetings were scheduled for every second Friday of each month if there was a quorum.